Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 - Instant access: Sales reps and employees can access compliance documents, product details, and multimedia resources at the touch of a screen.

 - Enhanced visibility: The tool provides a clear view of Roche’s extensive portfolio, making it easier for internal teams to manage and present complex information.
+Its user interface design emphasizes effective use of white space and clear primary controls, ensuring a clean, uncluttered experience and straightforward navigation.

 - Improved customer experience: ServiceBox ensures that customers can explore Roche’s offerings efficiently, improving engagement and understanding.